gp0710/intro-signup-form/README.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
+- JavaScript

 ### What I learned

 I finally started using SCSS.
 It was confusing at first, but it started to become easier as I kept going at it.
 It really makes writing CSS easier since it compiles into CSS for you.

 In this project, I've also incorporated CSS Grid for larger screens.

+I utilized JavaScript form validation, rather than HTML form validation.
+When required is added to an input element in HTML, the browser automatically validates the form for you.

 ### Continued development